Virtualizing pfSense with Hyper-V¶

 To virtualize pfSense software, first create two Virtual Switches via Hyper-V Manager.
 In the Hyper-V Manager open Virtual Switch Manager from the Actions menu.
 Select Internal type of virtual switch and click Create Virtual Switch

 Name the newly added switch LAN and select private network.
 Click apply.

-Now we create WAN switch the same way we did with LAN.
-Make sure Allow management operating system to share this network adapter is not selected if you have a dedicated NIC for WAN.
-For the purpose of this guide the management was allowed, however in production you must have a separate NIC for WAN.
+Now create WAN switch the same way as LAN.
+Make sure Allow management operating system to share this network adapter is not selected if the host has a dedicated NIC for WAN.
+For the purpose of this guide the management was allowed, however production use requires a separate NIC for WAN.
 Click OK.

 Creating the virtual machine¶

 After creating WAN and LAN switches, we move to virtual machine creation.
 Start the new virtual machine wizard add a name.

 After clicking next select the appropriate virtual machine Generation: Generation 2.